kyma-project/lifecycle-manager/README.md

 ### Getting Started

-To get started, we have prepared a curated reference implementation of an operator in our [Template Operator](https://github.com/kyma-project/template-operator).
-On top of this we have prepared multiple likely use cases for modules (e.g. implementing an installation for a third-party-module).
+To get started, we have prepared a curated reference implementation of an operator in our [Template Operator](https://github.com/kyma-project/template-operator), which  is a small operator built with [kubebuilder](https://kubebuilder.io) that installs some basic resources for showcase purposes.
+On top of this we have prepared multiple likely use cases for modules (e.g. implementing an installation for a third-party-module) in the operator so you can try around with different configurations.

 In summary, every module follows basic steps that we have accompanied with respective [cli](https://github.com/kyma-project/cli) commands:

-1. Create a Kyma Control Plane on a cluster
+1. Create a Local Kyma Control Plane on a cluster:
   ```shell
   kyma alpha deploy
   ```
 2. Create a module in a specific semantic version and a fully qualified domain name (FQDN).
-The easiest way to make
+We will use our [cli](https://github.com/kyma-project/cli):
   ```shell
   kyma alpha create module \
     --name kyma-project.io/module/samples/my-module \